ERICBURDONANDTHEANIMALS

 Presumably there were numerous other dates outside of California, but the activities of The Animals are somewhat vague during this period.

-The Buddy Miles Express makes their debut.
-Jimi Hendrix, Eric Burdon and Graham Bond show up to jam.
+The Buddy Miles Express made their debut.
+Jimi Hendrix, Eric Burdon and Graham Bond showed up to jam.

 September 21-22, 1968: San Antonio Arena, San Antonio, TX: Eric Burdon and The Animals

-In November, 1968 Eric Burdon and The Animals tour Japan.
-According to Eric Burdon’s autobiography, after a few successful gigs at major venues, the group is expected to put on two shows a night for Japanese gangsters for two weeks.
-Eric and the band rebel; having to bribed their way out they abruptly leave Japan without their equipment.
+In November, 1968 Eric Burdon and The Animals toured Japan.
+According to Eric Burdon’s autobiography, after a few successful shows at major venues, the group was expected to put on two shows a night for Japanese gangsters for two weeks.
+Eric and the band rebelled, and had to bribe their way out, so they abruptly left Japan without their equipment.
+Burdon, Egan and Summers’s books all understandably vary slightly on the details (although there are no conflicts), but the basic outline of the scary adventure remains pretty clear, and seems to have done in what enthusiasm was left for keeping the Animals together.
+A complaint was made to the Japanese consulate.

 December 1968 is a murky period for Eric Burdon and The Animals.
-Although there are no less than three books that cover the topic (Burdon’s second autobiography, Egan’s book about The Animals and Summer’s autobiography), the drama associated with the Japanese tour is so great that whatever happens afterwards is hardly mentioned.
-After the Japanese tour, however, Burdon does declare that he wants to quit the music business and become a film director.
+Although no less than three books that cover the topic (Burdon’s second autobiography, Egan’s book about The Animals and Summer’s autobiography), the drama associated with the Japanese tour was so great that whatever happened afterwards is hardly mentioned.
+After the Japanese tour, however, Burdon did declare that he wanted to quit the music business and become a film director.

 December 7, 1968: Community Concourse, San Diego, CA: Eric Burdon and The Animals, Jello’s Gas Band